cap-js/docs/node.js/authentication.md

 > **Note:** The availability of this API depends on the implementation of the respective authentication middleware.

 ::: warning
-`cds.User.authInfo` relies on the implementation of the authentication library.
-CAP cannot ensure the content.
-Hence, use with caution and always [pin your dependencies](../best-practices#deploy).
+The `cds.User.authInfo` property depends on the authentication library that you use.
+CAP does not guarantee the content of this property.
+Use it with caution.
+Always pin your dependencies as described in the [best practices](../best-practices#deploy).
 :::